 Furthermore, the ROK has also been raising the abductions issue with North Korea on successive occasions, including the Inter-Korean Summit in April 2018.
 At the Japan-ROK Summit in December 2019, President Moon Jae-In expressed understanding for Japan's position on the importance of the abductions issue, and stated that the ROK has repeatedly brought up the abductions issue with North Korea.
+At the Japan-ROK summit telephone talks with President Moon Jae-in, in October 2021, Prime Minister Kishida asked forcontinued support and cooperation on the abductions issue and President Moon expressed his support for Japan's position.
 With regard to China, at the Japan-China Summit in June 2019, President Xi Jinping stated that, at the China-North Korea Summit held in the same month, he conveyed then Prime Minister Abe's views concerning Japan-North Korea relations to Chairman Kim Jong-Un.
 Japan also gained the strong support of President Xi for improvement of Japan-North Korea relations, including the abductions issue.
+At the Japan-China summit telephone talks with President Xi in October 2021, Prime Minister Kishida raised the issue of North Korea, including the abductions issue, and the two leaders confirmed that Japan and China would continue to cooperate with each other.